ariard/lightning-rfc/12-offer-encoding.md

           period for which it will accept payment for that period.
         - SHOULD NOT set `seconds_after` to greater than the maximum number of seconds in a period.
-        - if it will proportionally reduce the amount charged for a period payed after the start of the period:
+        - if it `amount` is specified and the node will proportionally reduce the amount charged for a period payed after the start of the period:
           - MUST set `proportional_amount` to 1
         - otherwise:
           - MUST set `proportional_amount` to 0